 Originally from Bridgend in Wales, Gareth 'Alfie' Thomas has become one of the most iconic figures in world rugby.
 His career began in a small youth club in Bridgend, and has since rocketed into the sport's stratospheres, with his 1995 debut for Wales marking the beginning of an exceptional international career.

-The versatile player has done it all in the game, with a staggering list of achievements to his name: he has over 100 caps for his home country, making him Wales' most-capped rugby player, and is listed 10th on the all time list; he is 9th highest try scorer in the world, and is one of just 7 players to have scored 4 tries in a match; he was captain of Wales' Grand Slam winning team in 2005, and also captained the British & Irish Lions tour of New Zealand that year.
+The versatile player has done it all in the game, with a staggering list of achievements to his name: he has over 100 caps for his home country; he is 13th highest try scorer in the world, and is one of just 7 players to have scored 4 tries in a match; he was captain of Wales' Grand Slam winning team in 2005, and also captained the British & Irish Lions tour of New Zealand that year.
 In 2005, he was named BBC Wales Sports Personality of the Year in recognition of his outstanding achievements.

-Off the field, Gareth Thomas' personal life hit the headlines in December 2009 when he famously revealed to the world that he was gay.
-This iconic revelation makes him the only openly gay high profile sportsman in the UK.
-Most significantly Gareth is still playing the game, a unique position that continues to give him enormous pride.
+Gareth Thomas' personal life hit the headlines in December 2009 when he famously revealed to the world that he was gay.
+This iconic revelation made him the first openly gay high profile sportsman in the UK.
 Although he never downplays the significance of this achievement, he hopes to see a day when it is no longer an issue in the game at all.
-'I don't want to be known as a gay rugby player.
-I am a rugby player, and first and foremost I am a man'.

 Gareth Thomas uses his unique situation to captivate audiences with heartfelt corporate talks about his impressive sporting career, as well as his personal life and the difficulties he experienced when trying to come to term with his sexuality.